mac

 Alternatively, you can participate in one-hour group lessons on set themes, such as making phone calls, planning a meeting, and giving a presentation.
 Group lessons take place at set times each week and are limited to a maximum of six learners.

-Business English has specific needs such as negotiating.
-A general English course cannot cover business English in the detail that is needed for you to succeed in your workplace.
-That’s why we have created a new set of courses that are only for business English.
+Business has specific needs such as negotiating.
+A general English course cannot cover Business in the detail that is needed for you to succeed in your workplace.
+That’s why we have created a new set of courses that are only for Business.
 You need to know how to negotiate, not just the words and phrases, but the cultural aspects as well.

 Boost my Skills is intended to get you ready to function effectively in topics such as writing a professional email, managing a project,managing interculturality, recruitment, answering the phone, travelling in business, conducting a meeting or greeting a client.
 We give you the needed grammar and vocabulary for these topics, too.